-Norman Jewison has been a vibrant force in the motion picture industry for four decades.
+Norman Jewison has been a vibrant force in the motion picture industry for over 50 years.
 The filmmaker has been personally nominated for seven Oscars.
-Those nominations include three for Best Director (In the Heat of the Night (1967), FIDDLER ON THE ROOF (1971), Moonstruck (1987)) and four for Best Picture (The Russians Are Coming, The Russians Are Coming (1966), FIDDLER ON THE ROOF (1971), A Soldier’s Story (1984), Moonstruck (1987)) His films have received a total of 46 nominations and 12 Academy Awards.
+Those nominations include three for Best Director—IN THE HEAT OF THE NIGHT (1967), Fiddler on the Roof (1971), Moonstruck (1987)—and four for Best Picture—The Russians Are Coming, The Russians Are Coming (1966), Fiddler on the Roof (1971), A Soldier’s Story (1984), Moonstruck (1987).
+His films have received a total of 46 nominations and 12 Academy Awards.
 In 1999, Jewison was honored with the prestigious Irving Thalberg Award at the Academy Awards.

 Jewison has received the Best Director award at the Berlin Film Festival, the Moscow Film Festival and Camerimage from Poland.
 He received the Donatello Award from Italy and the Genie Award from the Canadian Academy.

 In January 2010, he was presented with the coveted Lifetime Achievement Award from the Directors Guild of America.
 The Film Society of Lincoln Center presented a retrospective in Jewison’s honor in May 2011.
 The Toronto International Film Festival presented a retrospective for Jewison in August 2011.